Remco75/progalenor/readme.md

-# Progalenor - Responive testing with protractor
+# Progalenor - Responsive UI testing with protractor

 Note: You are looking at a early release, the api is still limited, and subject to change.